disco-lang/disco/README.md

 Building disco
 --------------

-Scroll down to find the instructions appropriate to your OS!
+Scroll down to find the instructions appropriate to your operating system.  **Note, if you are a student using Disco for a class, you should not need these instructions!**  You should be able to use [Disco Live](https://disco-lang.github.io/disco-live/) in your browser.

 Building disco on Windows
 -------------------------